 - Knowledge Development

 Sign up for PADI eLearning Divemaster online course.

 You will also participate in theory lessons with our instructors, emphasising on areas where you need additional tutoring.

-Swim tests, equipment exchange while sharing a single breathing source and diver rescue drill.
+Swim tests, personal diving skills and diver rescue drill evaluation.
 This is followed by demonstrating 24 dive skills from the Open Water Diver course, which are graded.